Call our free Dementia Helpline 0800 888 6678

 Donate

-Looking after yourself when you care for someone with dementia
+Looking after yourself as a carer of someone with dementia

 Caring for a person with dementia can be physically and mentally demanding, so it’s vital that you also look after yourself.
 Here’s how you can stay well, maintain healthy relationships, and get the support you need.